 In this blog post, I'm going to dwell a little further on my art and the ancient teaching stories that I share along with it.
 Part 7 of a new series.

-The above pencil drawing, made by Zhaawano in 2011, tells the OJIBWE CREATION STORY of the world as we know it.
-He made the drawing in the X-ray Woodland art style of the Medicine Painters.
+The above pencil drawing, which I made in 2011, tells the OJIBWE CREATION STORY of the world as we know it.
+The drawing is made in the X-ray Woodland art line drawing style of the Medicine Painters.

-The drawing depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle), and what the turtle means to the Native Peoples of Turtle Island (North America).
+The image depicts a stylized image of MIKINAAK (the Great Snapping Turtle), or MISHIIKENH (the Mud Turtle).
+It serves as an illustration to the story of the Great Sea Turtle and what the turtle means to the Native Peoples of Turtle Island (North America).